-Checkpoint parameters include Property, Comparison Operator, and Target Value.
+Checkpoint parameters include Property, Comparison Operator, and Target Value

 Paramete r Description Retries Number of times that the test step is re-executed if the checkpoint fails.
+The value is an integer ranging from 0 to 5.
 Retry Interval Interval for retrying a checkpoint if the checkpoint fails.
-The unit is ms. Source Source of the detected field, such as the response body (JSON), response header, response code, and variable.
+The unit is ms. The value is an integer ranging from 0 to 10,000.
+Source Source of the detected field, such as the response body (JSON), response header, response code, and variable.

-Paramete r Description Property If the source is a response code, this parameter can be left empty.
+Paramete r Description Property Enter \$ to invoke global variables, local variables, and built-in functions.
+If the source is a response code, this parameter can be left empty.
 For details, see Response Code Check.
 If the source is a response header, the property is the name of the field in the response header.
 For details, see Response Header Check.
 If the source is the response body (JSON), the property can be set in either of the following ways: Common extraction expression (not starting with \$), for example, item.name.
 Obtain the value of a field.
 Nested values are supported.
 For details, see Response Body (JSON) Check.
 When an array is extracted from the response body, the index can be a number or a key:value expression.
 For details, see Example: Obtaining a String from the Response Body Based on the Specified key:value .
 JSONPath expression (starting with \$. or \$[), for example, \$.store.book[0].title.
 For details, see Obtaining Data from the Response Body Based on JSONPath.
 If the source is a variable, the property is a global variable, a local variable, or a variable after response extraction.
 For details, see Variables Check.
 Advanced Extraction Type (Optional) Use the advanced extraction type to assist in extracting checkpoint information.
 If N/A is selected, no additional matching mode is used.
-Currently, there are two modes: • 5.6.2.1 Character String Extraction: truncates strings. • 5.6.2.2 Regular Expression : filters source strings using regular expressions.
+Currently, there are two modes: Character String Extraction: truncates strings.
+Regular Expression: filters source strings using regular expressions.
 For the advanced extraction type, the string extraction function is preferred.
 If the function cannot meet the requirements, you can use the regular expression.
 Type Value Parameter required in the advanced extraction type.
 Comparis on Operator Comparison operator, such as numbers, strings, JSON objects, and types, are supported.
 For details, see Comparison Operator Description.
 Target Value Expected value of a checkpoint.
 Built-in parameters can be used for target values.
 For details, see Built-in Parameters .